CBR, VBR, and ABR are different ways for an encoder to spend bitrate across an audio or video file.

 What does ABR stand for?

 ABR stands for average bitrate.
-It targets a predictable average file size while still allowing the encoder some flexibility.
+It targets a predictable average file size while still allowing the bitrate to rise and fall during the file.

 What is ABR best for?